Calculating payroll tax

 If you are part of a group (businesses that are related or connected) you will be treated as a single unit for payroll tax purposes.
 This means that payroll tax is calculated on the total of Australian taxable wages paid by all the members of the group.

-This guide provides information on the current threshold and shows you how to calculate your deduction, depending on your circumstances.
+This guide provides information on the payroll tax rates and thresholds, the wage range that the deduction applies to and how to calculate your deduction, depending on your circumstances.